 We recognise that there is never a good time to carry out such significant improvement work at this busy location.
-We will work hard to complete this scheme as quickly as we can, keeping drivers on the move and disruption to a minimum.
+We'll work hard to complete this scheme as quickly as possible, keeping drivers on the move and disruption to a minimum.

 This is a period of important investment in the M5 and we appreciate that there has been a substantial amount of roadworks in this region over the past few years.
-We would like to thank you for your patience while we make sure this route can serve constituents, commuters and other drivers for many years to come.
+We'd like to thank you for your patience while we make sure this route can serve constituents, commuters and other drivers for many years to come.

 The aims of this scheme are to: